-Job alternation leave can be taken by a full-time employee and an employee whose working hours equal more than 75 per cent of the working hours of a full-time employee, provided that the employee's employment relationship with the employer has continued without interruption for at least 13 months immediately prior to the commen-
+JOB ALTERNATION leave can be taken by full-time employees, employees in permanent employment relationships, and employees whose working hours equal more than 75 per cent of the working hours of a full-time employee.
+In order to be eligible for leave, the employment of such employees must have continued uninterrupted for at least 13 months immediately prior to the commencement of the job alternation leave.
+In this period may at most be included 30 calendar days of unpaid leave.
+In this period may at most be included 30 calendar days of unpaid leave.
+Only absences due to illness or an accident are comparable to days at work when calculating the time spent at work during this 13-month period.
+Also fixed-term employees may agree to job alternation leave, provided that the fixed-term contract is long enough for the work to continue after the job alternation leave.

-- cement of the job alternation leave.
-This period of time may include an unpaid leave equalling at most 30 calendar days.
-Only an absence attributable to a sickness or accident is comparable to days at work when calculating the time spent at work during the 13-month period.
-A fixed-term employment also allows for agreeing to job alternation leave, if the fixed-term contract is long enough for the work to continue after the job alternation leave.
-A full-time entrepreneur or a managing director cannot take a job alternation leave.
-If the alternator is on a partial child-care leave, study leave or a leave of absence for, say, one day per week, the condition of employment is not fulfilled. - A job alternation leave can no longer be commenced after the end of the calendar month during which the alternator turns 60.
-This maximum age limit does not apply to those born before 1957. - In addition, an employee granted a job alternation leave is required to have been employed for at least twenty (20) years as referred to in the Employees Pensions Act (395/2006).
-In this case, all work performed in an earlier employment or civil service relationship or as an entrepreneur counts as having been employed.
-Family leaves and a period of military service or non-military national service are also considered comparable to being employed.
-At maximum, a fourth of the period of employment can be time comparable to time at work.
+In addition, in order to be eligible for job alternation leave, employees are required to have been employed for at least twenty years as referred to in the Employees Pensions Act (395/2006).
+When evaluating this 20-year criteria, all previous work is counted, regardless of whether it has been performed in employment or civil service relationships or as an entrepreneur.
+Family leave and periods of military service are also considered comparable to being employed.
+At maximum, a fourth of the period of employment may be time comparable to time at work.
 Job alternation leave cannot be taken immediately after maternity or parental leave.
-Employees can ask their unemployment fund to check whether the employment history condition is met. - If an individual wishes to take a new job alternation leave, he or she is required to have accumulated at least five years' worth of new employment history after the previous job alternation leave.
+Employees can ask their unemployment fund to check whether the employment history condition is met.

+If an individual wishes to take a new job alternation leave, he or she is required to have accumulated five years' worth of new employment history after the previous job alternation leave.

 8.4.
-Length of job alternation leave
+Duration of job alternation leave

-The length of a job alternation leave is at least 100 and at most 180 calendar days.
+THE DURATION of a job alternation leave is at least 100 and at most 180 calendar days.
 An extension of the job alternation leave may also be agreed to during the leave, but the relevant agreement must be made no later than two months prior to the end of the original job alternation leave.